cjdey/Arctic-Vertebrate-Database/README.md

 Brief description of the columns in the Arctic_Vertebrate_Database_v3.csv

+For more details see Dey CJ, Yurkowski D, Schuster R, Shiffman D, Bittick SJ.
+2018.
+Patterns of uncertainty in life-history and extinction risk for Arctic vertebrates.
+Arctic Science

 common_name = The English common name for the species

 latin_name = Latin name for the species.